Unique model railroad structure plan-sets designed in CAD.

 Bridge - 92΄ Long Panel Howe Timber Truss Deck •••• This prototypical bridge as designed is 92΄ long (46ʺ in ½ʺ scale) which the size can be easily changed ± 8-1/3΄ (4-3/16ʺ) designed for single track.
 Easily constructed for a double track for indoor or outdoor railroad gardens.
 These two Howe truss bridges we are offering are similar (Howe was the engineer who popularized the “X” bracing for bridges) but, have different details tieing the elements together with different end piers.

-Bridge - 70΄ Timber Truss Deck •••• This prototypical bridge is designed at 70΄ long (35ʺ in ½ʺ scale) which the size can be easily changed ±12-½΄ (6.25ʺ) designed for single track.
-Easily constructed for a double a track for indoor or outdoor railroad gardens.
-Plan-set includes: 5) super B, and 1) A size sheet Bill of Material with a sawing matrix.
-Plan-set contains full size templates with weathering options.
+Bridge - 70΄ Single Track Timber Deck Truss •••• This prototypical bridge is designed at 70΄ long (35ʺ in ½ʺ scale) which the size can be easily changed ±12-½΄ (6.25ʺ).
+Easily constructed for an indoor or outdoor railroad gardens.
+Plan-set includes: 7) super B, 10) super A size sheets, which includes a Bill of Material with a sawing matrix.
+Plan-set contains full size templates and booklet includes weathering options.

-Bridge - 50’ King Post Truss Through •••• Designed as a through bridge, as built picture distinction shows a pony version.
+Bridge - 50’ King Post Through Truss •••• Designed as a through bridge, as built picture distinction shows a pony version.
 Construct for indoor or outdoor railroad gardens.
-Plan-set includes 1) 9ʺ x 13½ʺ drawing and 4) super B size and 1) A size Bill of Material with a sawing matrix.
-Plan-set contains full size templates with weathering options.
+Plan-set includes 1) 9-½ʺ x 13ʺ drawing and 4) super B size and 7) super A size Bill of Material with a sawing matrix.
+Plan-set contains full size templates with booklet containing weathering options.

-Bridge - 72΄ Queen Post Truss Pony •••• Designed for two tracks, obviously it can be built for a single track.
+Bridge - 72΄ Queen Post Pony Truss •••• Designed for two tracks, obviously it can be built for a single track.
 36ʺ long for 1:24 scale modeling.
 Construct for indoor or outdoor railroad gardens.
-Plan includes 1) super B size drawing, and a page on weathering the bridge.
+Plan includes 1) super B size drawing, and 8) super A size sheets which include weathering wood bridge.

 Put our expertise to work for you.
 At the Vilas County Lumber Company, we can do a custom design for you.

-Included in all Bridge and Trestle plan-sets are lists of acceptable RR garden materials, adhesives, paints and UV protection.
+Bridge and Trestle Booklet and Plan-Sets list acceptable RR garden materials, adhesives, paints and UV protection.

 The Great Kinzua Viaduct •••• In HO scale.
 If a scale replica is built this trestle would be 23-¼΄ long.
 But a fine scale model can be built within the space you have available with commercial available shapes by reducing the number of bents.
 The plan-set includes 26) B size sheets with a material list.